hphuongdhsp/Kaggle-TGS-Salt-Identification-Challenge/README.md

 # Kaggle-TGS-Salt-Identification-Challenge

-In this Repository, I story some papers which is useful for my model in this competition, TGS Salt Identification Challenge.
+In this Repository, I story some papers which are useful for my model in the TGS Salt Identification Challenge.

 ## References
 [1].
 [Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/abs/1801.04381v2)